Chocolate Chip Skillet Cookie

 Combine the dry ingredients in a separate bowl.

 Combine the wet and dry ingredients to make a dough, being careful not to overmix (it's ok if there are streaks of flour).

 Add the chocolate chips and caramel pieces and gently fold into the dough.

-Lightly press the dough into the cast iron skillet and sprinkle with the coarse sea salt.
+Lightly press the dough into a 10 inch cast iron skillet and sprinkle with the coarse sea salt.

 Bake for 20-25 minutes, until the edges start to brown and crisp.
 Remove from oven and let cool for at least 30 minutes.